VOL. IV - APPENDIX C

 David and Frances' daughter Harriett Honeysett had an illegitimate son

 • Frederick Honeysett.
-Born 1838 in Ashburnham.
+Baptised 15 March 1839 in Ashburnham, illegitimate son of Harriett.
 Frederick lived with his mother and stepfather until he married Ann Sands in 1867 in Battle.
 In 1881 they were living in Robertson Terrace, Hollington where Frederick, aged 42 was a labourer.
 They had a 9 year old daughter.
 At the same address in 1891 Frederick is now a gardener.
 Also listed is a 2 month old nurse child.
 Anne Honeysett died in 1896.
-In 1901 Frederick, a 62 year old widower was a gardener working for Francis M Howell, a 41 year old solicitor and his family at Filshaw House, Filshaw Road, St Leonards.
+In 1901 Frederick, a 62 year old widower, was a gardener working for Francis M Howell, a 41 year old solicitor and his family at Filshaw House, Filshaw Road, St Leonards.

 • Rachel Ann Weller.
 Born 1844 in Hollington.
-Rachel married John Bailey in 1871 in Hastings.
+Rachel married John Bailey on 10 December 1871 in St Andrews, Hastings.
 In 1881 they were living at 46, St George Street, Hastings where John was a hatter employing 1 man and 3 boys.
 They had two children.
 John died before 1891 and Rachel, 46 year old widow was a lodging house keeper living at 21, Cambridge Gardens, Hastings with her three children.
 In 1901 they were at 85, Barslow Road, Tonbridge with two boarders.
 All three children were drapery assistants.
 In 1911 Rachel was living alone at 17, York Road, Littlehampton where she was running a boarding house, but no boarders are listed.
+In 1921 Rachel, a 76 year old widow, was visiting the Reverend Robert Bidwell Matson, at Holmdale, Highfield Road, Worthing.
 Rachel A Bailey died in 1927 in East Preston.

 • Frances Sarah Weller.
-Born 1849 in Hollington.
+Baptised 3 September 1848 in Hollington.
 By 1881 Frances had married.
 Her husband was George Turk Gunner and they were living with Frances's parents.
 George was a draper.
 In 1891 they were living at 75.
 High Street, Tonbridge.
 They had three children.
 Two drapers assistants were living with them.
 In 1901 they were at 97, High Street, George and his son were draper and drapers assistant.
 A housekeeper and general servant were living with them.
 See here for memories of their store.
 In 1911 George, aged 54 and Frances, aged 55 were staying at Marine Mansion Hotel 13-14 Marine Parade Brighton.
 They were living on private means.
 Frances Sarah Gunner died in 1913 in Tonbridge.
 George remarried on 14 July 1915 at St Saviour, Brixton Hill.
 George was a 59 year old draper, a widower.
 His second wife was Edith Mabel Toogood, a 37 year old widow, daughter of Thomas Morris, baker.
+She was more than 20 years his junior!!
+In 1921 they were living at Overdale, Goldsmith Road, Tonbridge.
+George was a 65 year old draper.
+Edith, aged 42 was on home duties.
+Edith's 19 year old son, an out of work motor mechanic was living with them.
 George Turk Gunner of Overdale, Tonbridge died on 21 May 1936.
-Probate was granted to Edith Mabel Gunner, widow, George Edward Gunner, costing clerk, Herbert George Gunner, draper and Herbert Garthwaite Thompson, solicitor..
+Probate was granted to Edith Mabel Gunner, widow, George Edward Gunner, costing clerk, Herbert George Gunner, draper and Herbert Garthwaite Thompson, solicitor.
 In 1939, Edith was living at Gorse Cottage, The Common, Tunbridge Wells.
 She is shown as head of the household, but William Wallace, woollen warehouseman and his wife Alice were living with her.
 Edith Mabel Gunner of 23, Castle Street, Southborough, Tunbridge Wells, widow died on 16 September 1943.
-Probate was granted to Ernest Morris Toogood, fitter and , James William Murphy, solicitor.
+Probate was granted to Ernest Morris Toogood, her son, fitter and James William Murphy, solicitor.

 • Reuben David Weller.
-Born 1853 in Westfield.
+Baptised 5 June 1852 in Hollington.
 Reuben married Catherine Eldridge on 5 June 1876 at Sedlescomb.
+They were both of full age.
+Reuben was a wheelwright.
+Catherine was the daughter of Joseph Eldridge, builder.
 In 1881 they were at 3, Champneys Terrace, Lambeth.
 In 1891 they were living at Staplecross, Ewhurst where Reuben was a wheelwright.
 They had four children at school.
 Catherine Weller of Staplecross, Ewhurst died on 2 February 1892.
 Administration was granted to Reuben David Weller, wheelwright.
 Reuben remarried in 1897.
 His second wife was Emily Hicks.
 In 1901 they were living at 74, Griffith Road, Wimbledon.
 Reuben was still a wheelwright.
 In 1911 they were still at 74 Griffiths Road.
 Three of Reuben's children were still at home, also listed was a 26 year old stepdaughter, presumably Emily's daughter and a 19 year old nephew.
+Emily had died by 1921.
+In 1921 Reuben was living at 2, Cerise Road, Peckham, Camberwell, London.
+He was a 69 year old widower, wheelwright for Mark Stanford, Coachbuilder.
+Three adult children remain at home.
 Reuben D Weller died in 1935.

 • Selina Eliza Weller.
 Born 1855 in Westfield.
 Selina Weller died in 1909 in Battle.

 • George William Weller.
 Born 1859 in Westfield.
 George married Henrietta (Hetty) Costa in 1879 in Hastings.
 In 1881 George and Henrietta were living at 16, St Matthews Terrace, Hastings where George was an upholsterer.
 In 1891 they were at 11 Cambridge Gardens, Hastings.
 George was an upholsterer and his wife was a lodging house keeper.
 In 1901 they were at 40, Cambridge Gardens.
 Two visitors and a servant are also listed.
 By 1911 they had moved to 54 Whitehorse Road, Croydon.
 George is now described as an upholster and stationer working on his own account and Henrietta is assisting in the business.
 The census confirms that they had been married 31 years and had no children.
-Henrietta died in 1921 in Croydon.
+In 1921, George and his wife Henrietta were living at 42, Winterbourne Road, Croydon.
+George was a 63 year old working upholsterer.
+Henrietta was 52 years old and on home duties.
+Henrietta died later in 1921 in Croydon.
 George William Weller (otherwise Waller) of 42, Winterbourne Road, Thornton Heath died on 3 December 1937.
-Probate ws granted to Florence Agnes Cost, widow.
+Probate was granted to Florence Agnes Cost, widow.

 In 1871 Jeremiah and Harriett were still at Yewtree Cottage and Jeremiah was a shepherd.
 In 1881 they were living at High Street, Hadlow, but 60 year old Jeremiah is now described as a hairdresser.
 Their daughter Frances Sarah had married and they had a six month old son George.
 Harriett Weller died in 1883 in Kent.
 In 1891 Jeremiah was still at High Street, Hadlow and described as a hairdresser.
 Jeremiah Weller died and was buried on 30 April 1896 in Ashford.

 • William Honeysett.
-Born 1858 in Ashburnham.
-William married Annie Clark on 11 July 1888 in St Stephens, Penrith, New South Wales.
+Baptised 25 May 1857 in Ashburnham.
+William emigrated to Australia, He married Annie Clark on 11 July 1888 in St Stephens, Penrith, New South Wales.
 They had six children.
 William died on 19 November 1926 and was buried at Springwood, Blue Mountains City, New South Wales.
 Annie died on 12 November 1941

 • John H Honeysett.
 Born 1859 in London